Corey Bailey

 distortion or artifacts that result when the signal that is reconstructed from

-samples is different from the original analog signal.
+samples, is different from the original analog signal.

 In the world of digital audio, the highest frequency information often suffers from

 aliasing in the form of poorly or incorrectly reconstructed waveforms.
-Piano,

-cymbals and some stringed instruments can be noticeably affected.
+Piano, cymbals and some stringed instruments can be noticeably affected.

 Analog-to-digital converter

-used to convert analog electrical signals to digital values whose numbers
+to convert analog electrical signals to digital values whose numbers

 (combinations of ones and zeros) represent the level (volume) and frequency